86008 Communication and Construction: Representation6cp; 1hpw - interactive lecture (available on UTS Canvas prior to class), 3hpw - studio

 An active participation in Orientation Weeks is recommended.

-Students learn by practice and refinement the principles of orthographic, axonometric and oblique projections, perspective, scales of representation, composition, hierarchies and narrative construction.
+Students learn, by practice and refinement, the principles of a range of communication techniques, and processes relevant to Interior Architecture including orthographic projections, axonometric and perspective drawings, scales of representation, hierarchies and composition techniques and the mapping of interior spatial conditions.
 Students examine these principles by actively deploying processes that combine analogue and digital techniques.

 Detailed subject description.